Tucson Roadrunners: Arizona Coyotes affiliation

 On May 12, 2020, the AHL announced the cancelation for the remainder of the 2019–20 season due to the COVID-19 pandemic.
-The Roadrunners were awarded the Pacific division championship for having the best record in the division when play was suspended and later canceled.
+The Roadrunners were awarded the Pacific division title for having the best record in the division when play was suspended and later canceled.
 Prior to the postponed start of the 2020–21 season, head coach Varady joined the Coyotes' staff as an assistant coach and assistant Steve Potvin was promoted to head coach of the Roadrunners.
 Varady returned to the Roadrunners as head coach before the 2021–22 season.
 Following the season, Varady departed for the Detroit Red Wings as an assistant coach, with Potvin being renamed as head coach for the 2022–23 season.